UPPAALModelChecker/docs.uppaal.org/content/language-reference/requirements-specification/_index.md

 The `goal` predicate is deprecated, for best results use a predicate which stops together with the simulation bound, like `t>=10`, where `t` is a clock that is never reset.

 `minE(cost) [<=10] { i, j } -> { d, f } : <> goal`
-: learns a strategy by minimizing the expected `cost` value within `10` time units or when `goal` predicate becomes true.
+: learns a strategy that minimizes the expected `cost` value within `10` time units or when `goal` predicate becomes true.
 Where only the expressions `i`, `j`, `d` and `f` are observable by the learning agent.
 The `{..} -> {..}` syntax controls what is observable to the learning agent.
 Which can drastically reduce learning times by reducing the state space a learning agent has to consider.
 By default the learning agent will consider the entire state space.
 <br>There are two types of observability, Discrete- and Continouos- observability.
 These are distinquished by what brackets expressions are put into i.e. `{discrete expressions} -> {continouos expressions}`.
 - Dicrete Observability
 Any expressions here will be observable by the learning agent i.e given the learning query `minE(cost) [<=10] { i, j } -> { } : <> goal` the learning agent will only be able to create a strategy for all combinations of `i` and `j` values.